arjungandhi/arjungandhi.com/content/projects/social/makermap.md

 So honestly I was ready to suffer when I got to this class.
 But turns out I had a really great time!
 My instructor was fantastic and within the 5-6 classes I attended I was ready to start interviewing.

+### More is coming soon for a quick summary check out the tldr